Don’t let your job search drag the holidays down. Use these tips to remain positive throughout the season.

 “If you get passed over for a position, do not take it personally.
 Use it as an opportunity to learn what you could have done differently and build on your strengths and skills,” says Gottsman.

 When you view a disappointing situation as an opportunity for learning, you’ll be better prepared for the next job interview, Gottsman points out.
-Next time, take a few minutes post-interview, while everything is still fresh in your mind, to jot down questions or talking points that gave you trouble.
-Use this list as a starting point to craft well-thought-out responses for your next interview and you’ll feel more confident in no time.
+Next time you interview, take a few minutes when everything is still fresh in your mind to jot down questions or talking points that gave you trouble.
+Use this list as a starting point to craft well-thought-out responses for your next job interview, and you’ll feel more confident in no time.
 Better yet, take advantage of holiday family time to ask a trusted relative to conduct a mock interview with you and give feedback.

 Acknowledge and track what’s working.